Shangguan/gemfire-azure/init_scripts/gemfire_validation_doc.md

 ******************************************************************************************************
 Use the following steps to validate your Azure Gemfire deployment.
-This is also a good way to get familiar with some of the gfsh cli commands.
+This is a good way to get familiar with some of the gfsh cli commands too.
 Sample output is included.

 To learn more about GemFire and the cli (gfsh), please reference the following url: http://gemfire.docs.pivotal.io/gemfire/about_gemfire.html